Devsh-Graphics-Programming/Nabla/src/nbl/ext/CUDAInterop/README.md

 - Their public declarations do not expose CUDA SDK structs, CUDA SDK layouts, or `cuda.h` / `nvrtc.h` includes.
 - Opaque handle types are small trivially-copyable byte arrays with fixed size/alignment chosen to match CUDA SDK handle storage.
 The SDK opt-in header validates this with `static_assert`s against the SDK used by the consumer.
 - CUDA implementation state is owned by Nabla through private `SNativeState` members.
 Consumers cannot construct CUDA wrapper objects with arbitrary internal CUDA state.
-- SDK-sized arrays, CUDA enum storage, and CUDA implementation headers stay private to Nabla.
+- SDK-sized arrays, CUDA enum storage, and CUDA implementation state stay private to Nabla.
 - A consumer can build SDK opt-in code with its own compatible SDK independently from the SDK used to build Nabla.
 SDK-typed code can check `cuda_native::isBuildCUDASDKVersionExactMatch()` when exact CUDA SDK version matching is required.
 - Runtime include-option construction is header-only and is not part of the exported ABI.
 - The loaded CUDA driver and NVRTC runtime are validated at runtime.